 Find out more about the Epic Guitar Solo contest here and check out the music video that features Steve and many other guitarists, called Don't You Tell Me Not To Play Guitar, here.
 Read more on the EJ Whitten Foundation here.

-On a day off from Deep Purple's current world tour, Steve Morse joined a podcast show from his hotel room in Antalya, Turkey for a conversation about his early influences, the Dixie Dregs getting signed, Flying Colors, Bob Daisley and Living Loud, performing at the Rock and Roll Hall of Fame induction, in addition to much more.
+On a day off from Deep Purple's current 2016 world tour, Steve Morse joined a podcast show from his hotel room in Antalya, Turkey for a conversation about his early influences, the Dixie Dregs getting signed, Flying Colors, Bob Daisley and Living Loud, performing at the Rock and Roll Hall of Fame induction, in addition to much more.
 Listen to the interview here.